lindenb/jvarkit/docs/SamJavascript.md

 Filters a BAM using javascript( java nashorn engine).

-For eacg read the script injects in the context the following values:
+For each read the script injects in the context the following values:

 * **'record'** a SamRecord  [https://samtools.github.io/htsjdk/javadoc/htsjdk/htsjdk/samtools/SAMRecord.html](https://samtools.github.io/htsjdk/javadoc/htsjdk/htsjdk/samtools/SAMRecord.html)